uptimesoftware/rpm-generic-public-repo/README.md

 # rpm-generic-public-repo
-Generic repo to manage rpm's packages for Linux
+Generic repo to manage rpm packages for Linux